This comprehensive guide will show you the behind the scenes design of a train the trainer program.

 Lastly, it is highly useful for your participants to experience a few practical team building activities themselves so they will already have a few familiar tricks up their sleeves when they need a team building game for one of their future sessions.

-We have also included an optional exercise for the welcome day – an opportunity for trainees to get on the stage and a chance for you to assess their skills.
+We have also included an optional exercise for the welcome day – an opportunity for trainees to get on the stage and a chance for you to assess their knowledge and skills.
 This exercise requires that you give trainees an assignment well before the course starts – to prepare a short presentation or knowledge transfer session on a topic of their expertise.

 During this intro day, participants are given the opportunity to present what they prepared.
 You might even brief them to facilitate a short discussion afterward so that you get an initial idea of what their facilitation skills are like.
-And the big benefit is that it enables you to tailor the next day’s skill development session to their specific needs.

 In general, this intro day may range anywhere from 1-2 hours to a full day.
 If you need to do thorough team building and want to take advantage of the initial presentation activity, then you may take the whole day.
 Otherwise, you can just do the essential Introduction and Expectations sessions to kick off the course.